 Frances is an educator, innovator and technologist.
 She has spent her career at the forefront of technological change and the future of work.
 She is the founder of The Mind Lab and Tech Futures Lab.
 Both institutes are highly awarded postgradaute facilities commited to the development of contemporary capability and knowledge for professionals and the development of human insight.

 Frances received her Companion of the New Zealand Order of Merit in the 2018 New Years Honours List.
 In 2017 Frances became a member of the New Zealand Hi Tech Hall of Fame and in 2016 a Sir Peter Blake Leader.
 In 2015 Frances received the Women of Influence Award for her contribution to education and the Woman of the Year award for education awarded by Next Magazine.

 Frances is the Futures Advisor to BNZ and the Chair of the BNZ Open Ventures.
 She is a Director for Callaghan Innovation and she sits on the Board of Trustees for Dilworth.
 On top of all that she is also one of the founders of the On Being Bold collective.

 Silvana is a corporate partner at MinterEllisonRuddWatts, experienced in advising clients on a range of M&A transactions.
 She is recognized in a number of international directories as a leading adviser in her field.
 Silvana has a remarkable international background, born in Chile, of Chilean mother and Italian father, and having worked in New York, Chile and New Zealand.

 Silvana is a Member of the NZ Takeovers Panel, appointed by the Governor General.

 Silvana is the author of Duties and Responsibilities of Directors and Company Secretaries in New Zealand, the most up to date text, referred to by the directors’ community in New Zealand, on this very important topic.

-Silvana holds a Master in Laws from Harvard University, with distinction in corporate law and governance.
+She holds a Master in Law from Harvard University.
 Silvana is a member of the Latin America New Zealand Business Council, Global Women and a frequent speaker at conferences and seminars in connection with M&A and corporate topics, diversity and leadership.